BaoSiZe-bot/annotation.vim/README.md

 I dislike neovim,so this is a vim plugin.

+It maybe can work perfect in neovim, but it's not need because Neovim 10.0 has implemented comment (use key "gc").

 ## Usage

 In `cpp` or `pascal` files, one or more lines of code can be commented out, limited to `//`.